arfs/solar-installation-calculator/readme.md

 ###  JavaScript

-- Kept it simple and used vanilla javascript (i.e. no framework like jQuery) since the UI interaction outside of the vector drawings is very simple.
+- Kept it simple and used vanilla javascript (i.e. no framework like jQuery) since the UI interaction outside of the vector drawing is very simple.
 - Used EcmaScript (ES2019 to be exact) to match the style of the OpenLayers source code.
+- Started adding some JSDoc but stopped because I thought it was a little too time-consuming for the purpose of this demo (sorry).

 ### Regarding comments in code
-- Other than the JSDoc, I preferred to use minimal comments and instead wrote my code to be self-documenting via variable and method names (courtesy [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM/ref=sr_1_1?crid=KHNRYAIFS3V3&keywords=clean+code&qid=1663741317&sprefix=clean+cod%2Caps%2C256&sr=8-1) by Robert Martin).
+- I preferred to use minimal comments and instead wrote my code to be self-documenting via variable and method names (courtesy [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM/ref=sr_1_1?crid=KHNRYAIFS3V3&keywords=clean+code&qid=1663741317&sprefix=clean+cod%2Caps%2C256&sr=8-1) by Robert Martin).

 ---